 - In a medium-sized pot or skillet with lid, bring oil to a medium heat.
 Add the garlic and sauté until fragrant, about five minutes.

-- Add the chopped collard greens and vegetable broth (or water plus bouillon cube section).
-Add a pinch of salt, keeping in mind that your broth or bouillon cube may already have salt in it.
+- Add the chopped collard greens, water, and bouillon.
+Add a pinch of salt, keeping in mind that your broth or bouillon may already have salt in it.
 Bring to a simmer, stirring occasionally.

 - Once it is simmering, turn the heat to medium low and cover.
 Remove lid to stir and check occasionally, making sure there is still enough liquid on the bottom and that the collards aren’t sticking.
 If they start to stick, lower the heat and add a tablespoon or two of water, as necessary.